Toastunn/Portal-JS/README.md

 #

 *When making a recipe for the wormhole item or `/give`ing it to yourself, give it an NBT with the key `"temp"`. ex: `{temp: "something really stupid"}`.
 This will make it usable for the portals.
-*The current recipes use Mekanism items so please modify them.